 Aioli

 As you whisk, slowly drizzle in a little bit of your oil of choice:

-I prefer olive oil, but really any oil will work here so long as you enjoy its flavor.
+I prefer to use extra-virgin olive oil or avocado oil, but really any oil will work here so long as you enjoy its flavor.

 Start with just a few drops and little drizzles of oil, and whisk for about 15-20 seconds, until incorporated.
 You can see it starting to thicken:

-Keep drizzling in the oil slowly, until the oil is fully incorporated and the texture is thick and creamy.
+Keep drizzling in the oil slowly, until the oil is fully incorporated and you achieve a thick and creamy texture.

 For a thinner aioli, whisk the oil in more quickly overall, but still start slowly at the beginning with only a few drops, and proceed with a thin stream as the egg incorporates the oil.

-You can also mix in other sauces to make flavored aioli.
-For example, try stirring in some Roasted Red Pepper Sauce.
+This is also great served with Salmon Cakes, and you can mix in other sauces to make flavored aioli.
+For example, try stirring in some Roasted Red Pepper Sauce or Basil Pesto.

-- What about the raw egg?
 This is a judgment call that only you can make.
-As I discuss in my mayonnaise post, it is estimated by the CDC that 1 in 20,000 eggs have salmonella, so the odds in my opinion are very low.
-If you can find them, you can probably use pasteurized eggs.
+As I discuss in the post, it is estimated by the CDC that 1 in 20,000 eggs have salmonella, so the odds in my opinion are very low.
+Statistically you are more likely to get sick from foods like lettuce.
+If you can find them, you can use pasteurized eggs here.

+Aioli